figshare/Total-Impact/plugins/template-plugin-python/doc.md

 There should not be any need to change *main*.
 This is included only for completeness' sake and can be removed if you haven't modified main within your plugin.

-The main method accepts a command line argument from the Total-Impact core and parses the arguments.
+The main method accepts a command line argument from the total-impact core and parses the arguments.

 {{ d['template-plugin.py|idio']['main-call'] }}